MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 ## Configure and compile your app

-Now that you have created the AAD B2C instance and some user flows, we will connect your spring app to the AAD B2C instance.
+Now that you've created the AAD B2C instance and some user flows, you'll connect your Spring app to the AAD B2C instance.

-1. From the command line, cd to the `yourString`-project directory where you unzipped the `yourString`.zip file.
+1. From the command line, cd to the directory where you unzipped the .zip file you downloaded from Spring Initializr.

 2. Navigate to the parent folder for your project, and open the `pom.xml` Maven project file in a text editor.